rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

             )

 ### Using SQL queries directly
-You can directly retrieve model object(s) using SQL queries with the `findBySql` method.
-This method works only for fixed schema models.
+Retrieve model object(s) directly using SQL queries with the `find_by_sql` method.
+This method works only for fixed schema models:

     :::ruby
     users = User.findBySql('SELECT * FROM User')

 ## Counting objects
-You can get the number of objects matching given conditions using the `count` parameter with `find` method.
+Get the number of objects matching given condition(s) using the `count` parameter with `find` method:

     :::ruby
     count = User.find(